 The watertight compartments, rather than countering the damage done by the collision with the iceberg, contributed towards accelerating the disaster by keeping the flood waters in the bow of the ship.
 Without the compartments, the Titanic would have remained horizontal as the incoming water would have spread out.
 Eventually, even in this case, the ship would have sunk, but she would have remained afloat for a few more hours before capsizing .
 Scientists maintain that this amount of time would have been sufficient for nearby ships to reach the Titanic’s location and all of her passengers and crew could have been saved.

 What Could Have Been Done Better?

 The Titanic disaster serves as a perfect example of how engineering flaws can have catastrophic effects.
-It can be argued that had the design of the ship and the materials chosen been better, the disaster could have been easily warded off.
+Analyzing the answers to the question “Why did the Titanic sink” takes us to the conclusion that had the design of the ship and the materials chosen been better, the disaster could have been easily warded off.

 If the ship had double bottoms, constructed by taking two layers of steel that span the length of the ship and separating them by five feet of space, extending up the sides of the hull, the bottom plate of the hull would have been punctured without damage incurred to the top plate.
 With a double bottom, the chance that a punctured hull would allow water into the watertight compartments is minimized.